Download eBooks & Wiring Diagrams (FREE)

 Cons:

-• Travellers are squeezed into tents
+• Travelers are squeezed into tents

 • No optional side-hike to Fuego Volcano

-• Large group (if large groups aren’t your thing)
+• Large group (if large groups arenโ€™t your thing)

 • No hiking gear is included for free.
-Everything, from hats to gloves, to sweaters, to hiking shoes is rented for a price.
+Everything, from hats to gloves to sweaters to hiking shoes, is rented for a price.

 Which Acatenango Tour We Chose